California Water Service: Origins

+Growth

+The company experienced rapid growth post World War II.
+At the end of the war, the company had 105,110 service connections.
+15 years later, in 1960, it had grown to 233,197 customers.
+This was a 5.5% annual growth rate during this time reflecting the rapid urbanization of California.

 In 1997, California Water Service formed a new parent holding company, California Water Service Group, in order to expand its service coverage into other regions and states.
 Shortly thereafter it made a major expansion into Southern California with the purchase of Dominguez Services Corp. for $53 million, incorporating its subsidiaries Antelope Valley Water Co. and Kern River Valley Water Co. into Cal Water's service districts.

 Districts

 Cal Water service areas are broken down into 23 districts:

 Water Supplies

 Cal Water districts employ a wide range of water sources, including surface water diversion, groundwater pumping, and purchase from other water suppliers such as the San Francisco Public Utilities Commission's regional water system.

 In 2019, a plan for Cal Water's Chico District to purchase water supply from Paradise Irrigation District in the aftermath of the 2018 Camp Fire was cancelled in the study phase.

 Treatment Facilities

 Cal Water's Willows District installed in 2016 a treatment system to reduce hexavalent chromium in the local water supply using the first strong-base ion exchange treatment system of its type in the United States.